-(2) Non-GAAP financial measures are defined under Non-GAAP Financial Measures
+(1) Non-GAAP financial measures are defined under Non-GAAP Financial Measures

-Pason's North American Drilling operations generated \$74.1 million in revenue in the third quarter of 2024 through challenging industry conditions in the United States land drilling market.
-Industry activity in North America was 5% lower in the third quarter of 2024 compared to the third quarter of 2023, primarily driven by a reduction in US rig counts.
-However, during that time, Pason grew Revenue per Industry Day by 9% to \$1,058 for the three months ended September 30, 2024.
-Revenue per Industry Day in the current quarter represents increased product adoption across Pason's technology offering and benefited from strength in the US dollar versus the Canadian dollar.
-As a result, improvements in Revenue per Industry Day offset the decline in industry activity, and revenue increased 3% year over year, from \$72.2 million in the third quarter of 2023 to \$74.1 million in the third quarter of 2024.
+Pason's North American Drilling operations generated \$75.8 million in revenue in the first quarter of 2025 while industry conditions continued to be challenging.
+Industry activity in North America was 3% lower in the first quarter of 2025 compared to the first quarter of 2024, driven by a reduction in US land rig counts, slightly offset by increased Canadian rig counts.
+However, during that time, Pason grew Revenue per Industry Day by 7% to \$1,067 for the three months ended March 31, 2025.
+Revenue per Industry Day in the current quarter represents increased product adoption across Pason's technology offering and also benefited from strength in the US dollar versus the Canadian dollar.
+As a result, improvements in Revenue per Industry Day offset the decline in industry activity, and revenue increased 3% year over year, from \$73.6 million in the first quarter of 2024 to \$75.8 million in the first quarter of 2025.

 As certain regions within the North American segment experience fluctuations in activity levels due to seasonality, Pason expects Revenue per Industry Day to similarly fluctuate with the relative revenue levels associated within the North American regions.
+Pason's Revenue per Industry Day will also be impacted by changes in foreign exchange with the Canadian Dollar and US dollar.

 Operating expenses for the North American drilling segment are mostly fixed in nature and consist primarily of the Company's field service and support presence, supplies consumed in the field, repairs and maintenance on Pason's hardware platform, and bandwidth costs associated with connectivity and data capture at drilling rigs.
-Operating expenses for the segment decreased by 3% in the third quarter of 2024 over the 2023 comparative period with lower levels of repairs in the current quarter.
+While a strengthening US dollar negatively impacted US dollar sourced operating expenses in the first quarter of 2025, this increase was offset by lower levels of repairs.
+As a result, operating expenses for the segment decreased by 7% in the first quarter of 2025 over the 2024 comparative period.

-Driven by increased capital expenditures in recent quarters, depreciation and amortization increased from \$6.4 million in the third quarter of 2023 to \$7.8 million in the third quarter of 2024.
+With increased capital expenditures in recent quarters and a strengthening US dollar, depreciation and amortization increased from \$6.3 million in the first quarter of 2024 to \$7.6 million in the first quarter of 2025.

-Resulting segment gross profit was \$45.5 million during the third quarter of 2024 compared to \$44.2 million in the comparative period of 2023 as a result of the aforementioned factors, and demonstrates the Company's ability to outpace industry activity levels on a mostly fixed cost base.
+Resulting segment gross profit was \$46.8 million during the first quarter of 2025 compared to \$44.4 million in the comparative period of 2024 as a result of the aforementioned factors, and continues to demonstrate the Company's operating leverage and ability to outpace industry activity levels on a mostly fixed cost base.